dezoito/react-limited-concurrency-queries/README.md

 ---

-In the animation below, we simulate the process of using a complex API to define if clients are elegible for a discount.
+In the animation below, we simulate the process of using a complex API to define if clients are eligible for a discount.

-Processing is done sequentially firsst, then with 2 and 3 concurrent calls at a time:
+Processing is done sequentially first, then with 2 and 3 concurrent calls at a time:

 <img src="./images/demo.gif" alt="Demo"/>